ajaychouhan-nitbhopal/Credit-Card-Fraud-Detection-with-XGboost-and-Comparison-b-w-GridSearchCV-and-RandomizedSearchCV/(0) README.md

 2. credit_card_fraud_detection_with_xgboost_&_comparision_of_hyperparameter_tuning_with_gridsearchcv_&_randomizedsearchcv.py is Python file which contains python code of point no. 1 Jupyter notebook.
 3. Dataset.txt is a txt file which contains link of kaggle dataset which is used in this classifier.
 4. Final_conclusion.csv contains outputs of xgboost models of notebook.
 This file is made by me and I used it to plot various conclusive plots in jupyter notebook.
-4. Correlation matrix of all columns of the dataset to understand the data in a better way.
+5. Correlation matrix of all features is a png file which contains Correlation matrix of all columns of the dataset to understand and visualize the data in a better way.

 Install jupyter [here](https://jupyter.org/install).